-Some of you who arrive at Duke planning to become physicians will change your minds and become poets, philosophers, historians, scientists, engineers, attorneys, political scientists, or artists.
-Others of you who come to Duke with thoughts of becoming artists, political scientists, attorneys, engineers, scientists, historians, philosophers, or poets will instead become physicians, dentists, veterinarians, nurses, or physical therapists.
+When you arrive at Duke, some of you who are planning to become physicians will change your mind and become philosophers, historians, scientists, engineers, attorneys, political scientists, and artists.
+Others of you who come to Duke with thoughts of becoming artists, political scientists, attorneys, engineers, scientists, historians, and philosophers will instead become physicians, dentists, veterinarians, nurses, or physical therapists.